 - TOEFL scores for international students (see below for details).

 - Three letters of recommendation, minimum (up to five are accepted): Letters of recommendation must be submitted online as part of the Graduate Division’s application process.
-Letters of recommendation may also be mailed directly to Biophysics, but require advance permission from Biophysics.
 Letters are due December 1st.
 It is your responsibility to monitor the status of your letters of recommendation (sending prompts, as necessary) in the online system.

 - (Highly, highly recommended) Applicants should also apply for extramural funding, such as NSF Fellowships.
 Please see Financial Support, below.